mkj-is/NoopKit/README.md

 [proposed solution from Generics manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#variadic-generics) is added to the language.

+As of Swift 5.9 the implementation changed to parameter packs.
+Generated code is still kept to keep backward compatibility for older Swift versions.

 ## Usage examples

 This library provides four free pure functions with variadic generics.